What is Herpes?

 HSV I is often spread by kissing, which is why it is very common.

 Better2Know tests for Herpes with a small blood sample.
-Results are available one day from the sample being received in the laboratory.
-The test will say whether you have HSV I, HSV II, both or neither.
+Results are available one day after your sample arrives in the laboratory.
+The test will determine whether you have HSV I or HSV II.

 There is an increased chance of recurrent symptoms during pregnancy.
-These will not harm your baby but do mean that some women who have previously been asymptomatic may notice symptoms for the first time whist pregnant, if you are in any way worried then please consult your mid-wife.
+These will not harm your baby but do mean that some women who have previously been asymptomatic may notice symptoms for the first time whilst pregnant.
+If you are in any way worried, please consult your mid-wife.